lbighetti/football/README.md

 The app has been written in Elixir using the Phoenix framework, exposing http endpoints.
 There are two variants: one for JSON and one for protocol buffers.

-Docker has been setup with two variants.
-One simplified setup for development and one more complete production setup.
-The production setup has 4 containers as follows:
+Docker setup is made of 4 containers as follows:

 ```
 HAProxy